zabackary/zabackary/README.md

 I also am part of the VEX V5RC team [99484A](https://www.doxarobotics.com) and represent Japan at the VEX World Championships.

-I don't "btw use arch", but as of August 2024, every device I use with a screen larger than 5 or so cm (Chromebook - ChromeOS, Smartphone - Android, Mac Mini box - Ubuntu, Tablet - Android 12, main computer - Linux Mint) runs the Linux kernel.
+I don't "btw use arch", but as of August 2024, every device I use with a screen larger than 5 or so cm (Chromebook - ChromeOS, Smartphone - Android, Mac Mini box - Ubuntu, Tablet - Android 12, main computer - NixOS) runs the Linux kernel.
 Yay!

 # こんにちは！👋